HYPOCRITE IDLER 2016

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 2016 projects, please keep reading; otherwise, don’t!
-The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.
+The title of this series of posts refers to this self-proclaimed idler’s inability to take it easy.

 TAKING IT EASY

 I’m co-founder of a Boston- and New York-based branding and strategy agency: Semiovox LLC.
 Semiovox’s unique methodology validates and builds on semiotic analysis — which surfaces insights into the unspoken category and culture “codes” that consumers are unable to articulate — with empathetic, human-centered research techniques, from global immersions, in-the-moment ethnographies, shop-alongs, and co-creation labs… going all the way, in some cases, through concept design and consumer testing.

 During 2016, in collaboration with partners in Brazil, Mexico, Japan, and elsewhere around the world, Semiovox’s researchers and analysts audited product categories from Cognac to Chewing Gum, and from Pet Food to Probiotic Drinks.
 Along the way, we cracked the codes of category-specific and cross-category higher-order benefits like Vibrant Optimism, Insatiable Cravings, Kitchen Cooking, and Precision Expertise.